The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 Some activists said they now feel that Democrats co-opted the message of protesters, but have not done enough to defend it from Republican attacks.

-Abdul-Aliy Muhammad, a Philadelphia activist who helped organize bail funds for people arrested during last summer’s protests, said that many of the people that protested or supported protesters — including Biden and politicians on Capitol Hill — were engaged in public gestures that have yielded very little.
+Abdul-Aliy Muhammad, a Philadelphia activist who helped organize bail funds for people arrested during the summer 2020 protests, said that many of the people who protested or supported protesters — including Biden and politicians on Capitol Hill — were engaged in public gestures that have yielded very little.

 “If you look at the protests that happened, a lot of it was ceremonial and performative.
 A lot of people came out in droves, because they didn’t want to be caught on the wrong side of history,” Muhammad said.
-“The Democratic caucus, they brandished Kente cloth or the yellow painting of Black Lives Matter on streets of D.C.
+“The Democratic caucus, they brandished kente cloth or the yellow painting of Black Lives Matter on streets of D.C.
 That didn’t really shift the culture that Black people ultimately wanted and want.
 A lot of it was really hot air.
 The U.S. didn’t really shift or become more connected and concerned about Black lives.”